Karuna’s position on Voluntary Assisted Dying

 Voluntary assisted dying has been an ongoing subject of discussion in Australia for some time.
 It has been passed into law in a number of states.

-Voluntary assisted dying legislation was passed into law by the Queensland Parliament in September 2021 and will come into effect in January 2023.
+Voluntary assisted dying legislation was passed into law by the Queensland Parliament in September 2021 and came into effect in January 2023.

 Karuna Hospice acknowledges the broad range of opinions on this issue within the Australian community which reflects our diversity of cultures and belief systems.
 We recognise that some people may elect to request voluntary assisted dying at end of life.